-It is the student's responsibility to understand and abide by this handbook and the following codes of conduct and policies.
+It is the student's responsibility to understand and abide by this handbook and the following policies.
 Ignorance of its content will not be accepted as an excuse or an adequate defense of any infraction.
-Violations of these codes may result in discipline up to and including termination from the CVM program.
+Violations of these policies may result in discipline up to and including termination from the CVM program.